ibm-cloud-docs/monitoring/agent/upgrade_agent.md

     This step will initiate the update request.

-6. Chech the update completes.
+6. Check the update completes.

     ```
     kubectl rollout status ds/sysdig-agent -n ibm-observe